locatable/splittable-docs/terms-and-conditions.md

 #### Apple

-- If the App that you download, access and/or use runs on Apple’s iOS operating system:
+- If the App that you download, access and/or use runs on Apple's iOS operating system:

-- the App may only be accessed and used on a device owned or controlled by you and using Apple’s iOS operating system, and only in accordance with Apple’s usage rules published in its App Store terms of service;
+- the App may only be accessed and used on a device owned or controlled by you and using Apple's iOS operating system, and only in accordance with Apple's usage rules published in its App Store terms of service;

 - you acknowledge and agree that: